MTabrett/hangman837/README.md

         - Created a function (play_game) that will run all the code to play the game
         - Finished code - play game

+## Future Enhancements
+1. Add the gallows to be drawn as the guesses come in.
+2. Connect the secret word to a database of different words.
+3. Tidy up some of the instructions.

 ## License information
 MIT license